-The Air Force is dedicated to ensuring the needs of Airmen and their families are identified and addressed through all phases of a deployment.
+The Department of the Air Force is dedicated to ensuring the needs of Airmen, Guardians, and their families are identified and addressed through all phases of a deployment.
 To assist Commanders in this effort, Airman & Family Readiness Centers (A&FRCs) are responsible for providing pre-deployment readiness briefings, deployment education and support to Airmen and their families at all phases of the deployment cycle.

-The Secretary of the Air Force's priority to “Take Care of Airmen” drives the Airman and Family Division’s (AFPC/DPFF) mission to provide unequaled operational assistance to all active duty Airman & Family Readiness Centers, offering programs and services to nearly 1.7 million Airmen, retirees and their families.
+The Airman and Family Division’s (AFPC/DPFF) mission to provide unequaled operational support to Airman & Family Readiness Centers, offering programs and services to Airmen, Guardians, retirees and their families.
 The division provides oversight of deployment support operations offered by each installation’s A&FRC Readiness Non-Commissioned Officer (RNCO) and deployment support subject matter experts.

 DEPLOYMENT/SUSTAINMENT: The deployment and sustainment phase refers to the time that the member is away from home station.
 The member is deployed while the family is “sustained” during the member’s absence.
 A&FRC programs and services are available to family members to help reduce stress for the duration of the deployment.
 Information is disseminated by the RNCO and other A&FRC staff individually or in groups via consultations, workshops, newsletters, email and telephone contact.

 REINTEGRATION/REDEPLOYMENT: The reintegration/redeployment phase begins 30 days prior to redeployment back to home station and lasts up to 30 days upon return.
 Consultations are provided by A&FRC staff for families at home station and are typically provided in group settings; walk-in consultations are also available.
 Reintegration education must be provided within 7 days of return and prior to personal recovery leave.